Little Insights About My Diet in MS

 COFFEE

 Coffee is an inseparable part of my life and a pleasure.
 But as I’ve mentioned, I don’t drink syrupy coffee.
 I also don’t add milk or sugar, no matter what coffee I drink.
-I go for plain filter coffee, espresso, or Turkish coffee.
+Go for plain filter coffee, espresso, or Turkish coffee.
 I think with a good bean, there’s no need for syrup.

 We have particular bean brands we prefer.